 Discovery of the SP6 mutation

-In April 2018, Dr Ottmar Distl and his team in Germany published an extensive study which included not only histological studies of curly horse hair, but also the isolation of a second curly horse gene mutation in a gene which produces a transcription factor protein.
+In April 2018, Dr Ottmar Distl and his team in Germany published an extensive study that included not only histological studies of curly horse hair, but also the isolation of a second curly horse gene mutation in a gene which produces a transcription factor protein.

 The gene is known as SP6.
 The SP6 gene is found on equine chromosome #11 like KRT25, but this mutation is within a gene which codes for critical proteins during fetal development.
 The paper was published in the scientific journal Scientific Reports.
 (19)

 It was found that the Curly Jim line’s coat was produced by a mutation in the SP6 gene in which a misspelling of the DNA occurred.
-This was again a missense mutation where a thymine base, or T, was substituted for a cytosine base, or C. This type of mutation was also a SNP which is the misspelling of a single base in the DNA chain.
+This was again a missense mutation where a thymine base, or T, was substituted for a cytosine base, or C. This type of mutation was also an SNP which is the misspelling of a single base in the DNA chain.

 Unlike the KRT25 mutation which happened within a keratin producing hair gene, the SP6 gene mutation happened within a transcription factor-producing gene which then produced a slightly altered transcription factor protein.